Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

 **Gff files of the TSSs:** For checking the sORFs start from TSS or not.
-We strongly recommand to input this file.
+We strongly recommend to input this file.

 **Gff files of sRNAs:** For checking the overlap of sRNAs and sORFs.